Skip to content

 In 2024, I feel like there are a ton of annoyances that arise from writing GDScript in VSCode, which isn’t entirely the fault of Godot.
 E.g. I’ll switch between files in VSCode, which triggers a save, which then causes an error and makes Godot take the focus.
 Or I’ll save a file with a syntax error and it’ll delete all of the spaces in strings.

-I originally thought that C# didn’t support hot reloading, but then I learned that it does.
+I originally thought that C# didn’t support hot reloading, but then I learned that it does (although it was buggy for me).
 See C sharp in Godot.
+Hot reloading is the thing that I miss the most when using GDScript.

 • They highly suggest that you go through the reference (and they say it takes a few minutes)